Plant-Tracer/webapp/docs/demo_mode.rst

 Goals:

-- Allows anyone on the web to anonymously play with the plant tracker app.
+- Allows anyone on the web to anonymously use some aspects of the Plant Tracer web app.
+Specifically:
-- Does not allow creation of objectionable content.
-- Does not require resetting after each user
-- No need to provide email addresses or obvoiusly log in.

-Required:
+  - View the list of movies
-- Reposition trackpoints and retrack movie
+  - Play a movie without tracking

-Limitations:
+  - Click on 'analyze' to show the user interface for playing a movie that has stored tracks.
+  - Download a spreadsheet

+- Will not allow:
   - No uploading of videos
   - No deleting of videos
   - No renaming of titles, descriptions.
   - No deleting or adding trackpoints
+  - No editing any text

+Required in the database:
+- Demo mode user with their own API key and course.
+- Tracked movies in the demo mode user's course.

 Implementation:
-- Demo mode template (`templates/demo.html`)
-- Demo mode user, with the login template automatically have a link to log in.
-- Periodically reload the database.
-- A few movies pre-loaded.
-- Additional text to drop into the existing templates to help out the user.
+- Only checks for demo mode if ENABLE_DEMO_MODE environment variable is set to 1.
+- If ENABLE_DEMO_MODE is set and there is no user logged in, then we are in DEMO_MODE.

+If we are in DEMO_MODE:
+  - auth.get_user_api_key():
+    - If there is a user logged in, we get that user.
+    - If there is no user logged in, we get the demo user.
+    - Once we get the demo user, the web browser's API_KEY cookie will be set to the demo user.
+So logging out will remove it and the immediately set back it.
+    - (To get out of demo mode, you'll need to click on a link that has a different API key)

-- `demo` variable set to `true` if in demo mode.
+- `demo` JavaScript global variable set to `true` if in demo mode).
-- `read_only` attribute for users which blocks writability on database metadata for users and movies.
+- `demo` Jinja2 variable will get set to true (otherwise it is false)